prats13bag/Gmail-User-Agent/README.md

     •	 A user can use his/her gmail account only.
 Other web mail services are not supported at present
     •	 Only Internet Message Access Protocol (IMAP) is supported.
 POP3, MIME and other protocols are not supported
     •	 Single account support only.
 Multiple accounts can not be setup at the momemt
-    •	 Support for 'cc', 'bcc', attachments, setting up of signature, multimedia content and similar features which distiguishes a simple mailbox from others are lacking
+    •	 Support for 'cc', 'bcc', attachments, setting up of signature, multimedia content and similar features which distinguishes a simple mailbox from others are lacking

 _**4. Special Note**_